zcash/zcash/README.md

 ------------------

 This release is considered deprecated 16 weeks after the release day.
-There is an automatic deprecation feature which will halt the node some time after this 16 week time period.
+There is an automatic deprecation shutdown feature which will halt the node some time after this 16 week time period.
 The automatic feature is based on block height and can be explicitly disabled.

 Where do I begin?
 -----------------